Meins321/DIY-VAN-CONTROL/cad/3d_print/readme.txt

-All parts we have made for our projekt.
+All parts we have made for our project.
-You can also buy these parts on our shop. - www.pekaway.de
+You can also buy these parts in our shop at https://pekaway.de

 #1 Webasto WaterPump/Umwälzpumpe